Raymond Burnier

-Raymond Burnier (1912-1968) was a Swiss photographer born in Lausanne.
+Raymond Burnier (6 July 1912 – 29 September 1968) was a Swiss photographer born in Lausanne.

 Early life

-Burnier was born in a wealthy Swiss family, his grandfather was among the inventor of the condensed milk, later commercialized by Nestle.
+Burnier was born in a wealthy Swiss family, his grandfather was among the inventor of the condensed milk, later commercialized by Nestlé.
 Most of his childhood was spent in a farm in Algeria.

 Career

-Burnier was very passionate about photography.
-He traveled to China, Japan, Indonesia, Afghanistan, the United States to finally settle in India in 1938.

 A follower of the Leica, he was interested in Hindu sculpture from the medieval period (9th to 14th centuries).
 He revealed the beauty of the great temples of Khajuraho Group of Monuments, Bhubaneswar and Konark Sun Temple.
 He became a member of the Indian archaeological services and photographed a large number of sites and temples in central India.

+To be able to travel to the most isolated regions of this immense country Raymond Burnier and his companion Alain Daniélou brought a caravan from California and went so far as to build scaffolding to clean the soiled walls of the temples, even oiling the stones to better showcase the sculptures.

+Raymond Burnier was the first to reveal to the West the beauty of these great temples and to immortalise the erotic sculptures that adorned them.
+At the time, apart from the difficulties of access, very few people were interested.

+Returning to Europe in 1958, Raymond Burnier took part in the creation of the International Institute for Comparative Studies in Music, founded by Alain Daniélou in Berlin and Venice, of which he was Secretary General until his death in 1968 in Zagarolo near Rome.

 Influenced by the work of Cecil Beaton (that he receives in India), he inspired photographer Angelo Frontoni (it) (1929-2002).

 Personal life

 In 1931 in Cote D'Azur he met Alain Danielou who would remain his lifelong companion, even if in the middle of their relationship Burnier married Radha Sri Ram.

+After visiting Afghanistan they decided in 1936 to travel around the world, visiting China, Japan, Indonesia, the United States and then India, where they settled in 1938, fascinated by this civilisation.

+They will stay in Benares in the Rewa palace on the banks of the Ganges.
+They lived there for nearly fifteen years, studying culture and civilisation with the city's scholars, Sanskrit and Hindi, and adopting the Hindu religion to which they were initiated.
+Alain Daniélou took the name of Shiva Sharan, Shiva's protégé, while Raymond Burnier took the name of Har Sharan, the liberator's protégé.